Skip to article frontmatterSkip to article content

 To begin evaluating the EOFMs, we will start with the Privthi model.

 The Prithvi HLS foundation model is an EOFM developed collaboratively by IBM and NASA.
 It leverages a Vision Transformer (ViT) architecture and is pre-trained on the Harmonized Landsat-Sentinel-2 (HLS) dataset.
-The model incorporates a Masked Autoencoder (MAE) self-supervised learning approach with a Mean Squared Error (MSE) loss function.
+The model incorporates a Masked Autoencoder (MAE) self-supervised learning approach.
 Its design is optimized for spatiotemporal analysis, using 3D patch embeddings to encode spatial and temporal features from input data formatted as a sequence of geospatial “videos” (B, C, T, H, W — bands, channels, time, height, width).

 It has been fine-tuned for applications such as flood mapping, burn scar detection, and land cover classification.
 The pre-trained weights and fine-tuning workflows are openly available on platforms like Hugging Face, promoting accessibility and further development by the research community.